-The Department of Homeland Security has announced that its final enforcement deadline for the REAL ID Act is October 1, 2020.
+The Department of Homeland Security has announced that it is extending the enforcement deadline for the REAL ID Act to May 3, 2023.
 By this date, not only must all states be issuing Real ID-compliant licenses or IDs, but individuals must also have visited their state’s driver’s licensing agency and obtained a REAL ID compliant card, or acceptable alternative such as a U.S. passport, if they wish to fly on commercial aircrafts or access federal facilities.

 Here is a sample of a driver’s license that has one of the markings showing that the ID is compliant.
 Please look at your driver’s license to check if you have one of these markings:

 Passed by Congress in 2005, the REAL ID Act enacted the 9/11 Commission’s recommendation that the Federal Government “set standards for the issuance of sources of identification, such as driver’s licenses.”
 The Act established minimum security standards for state-issued driver’s licenses and identification cards and prohibits Federal agencies from accepting for official purposes licenses and identification cards from states that do not meet these standards.
 These purposes are: